-Couscous has grown in popularity over the past few years, so you shouldn't have too much trouble finding it in most major supermarkets.
+Couscous has grown in popularity over the past few years, so you should not have too much trouble finding it in most major supermarkets.
 The first stop in a grocery store should be in the rice and/or grains aisle.
 This is where couscous is usually stocked at most grocery stores.

 If you can't find couscous there, next try the ethnic food section.
 Some stores group ethnic foods altogether or separately in different aisles.
 If you still can't find couscous, check the pasta aisle.
-It really shouldn't be there because couscous isn't really a pasta, but some supermarkets think it is best suited for that aisle.
+Although most supermarket managers don't consider it a pasta, that section is often the most logical place for it.
 Finally, if all else fails, try the internet.
 You can find a wide variety of grocers online who sell all different types of couscous and at competitive prices.

 Types of Couscous

 Since couscous is a popular food in a number of cultures, there are many varieties.
-The three most common types of couscous include:
+The three most common types of couscous include Moroccan, Israeli and Lebanese although Moroccan and Israeli style are most commonly found in United States supermarkets.

 - Moroccan couscous: This is the smallest couscous, with each grain only a little larger than semolina.
 It cooks in just a few minutes.

 - Israeli couscous: This is also called pearl couscous.
-It is much larger than Moroccan couscous and closely resembles pasta.
+It is much larger than Moroccan couscous and closely resembles little orbs of pasta.
 It takes about 10 minutes to cook.

 - Lebanese couscous: This type is also known as Moghrabieh couscous.
 It is the largest of the three types and takes the longest to cook.